PabloXOC/42_get_next_line/README.md

 - **Undefined Behaviors**:
   - If the file descriptor changes between calls and `read` has not reached the end of the file.
   - When reading binary files (though you can handle this behavior logically).
-- **Testing**: The code should function correctly with varying buffer sizes, including edge cases.

 ---